 - Improving societal cohesion and wellbeing in rural communities by supporting cultural and artistic provision and participation.

-A new website www.ruralireland.ie will act as a hub for information on services and supports for rural dwellers.
+The website www.ruralireland.ie acts as a hub for information on services and supports for rural dwellers.

 Monitoring and Implementation: